Matthew-Maher/Notes-App/README.md

 This project was developed as a collaborative learning experience to strengthen skills in full-stack development, React/TypeScript, UI/UX design, and AI integration.

-###Notes
+### Notes
-- The majority of our code can be found in index.tsx
+- The majority of our code can be found in the index.tsx file.
 - Git contribution lines may be inaccurate.
 Please see the commit history to view the steps we took to build the project.

 ## Key Features